+- Select Model comparison

+The control displays the worknisses

-- Select Model comparison - The control displays the workpiece blank and finished part defined in the BLK FORM FILE function. - Start the simulation - > The control simulates the workpiece. - Select the desired point on the simulated workpiece - > The control displays the difference in the dimension between the simulated workpiece and the finished part.
+- > The control displays the workpiece blank and finished part defined in the BLK FORM FILE function.

+- Start the simulation

+- > The control simulates the workpiece.

+- Select the desired point on the simulated workpiece

+- > The control displays the difference in the dimension between the simulated workpiece and the finished part.